Escambia County School District: Governance

 Members are elected in their respective districts for a four-year term.
 Representatives from districts 1, 2, and 3 are elected in non-presidential election years.
 Representatives for districts 4 and 5 are elected in presidential election years.
 Although elected by districts, each member is charged by statute with representing the entire school district.

 Because the school board elections are non-partisan, these races are frequently decided in the primary election.
 If a candidate gets a majority of the vote in the primary, he or she wins, and the race is not on the general election ballot in November.
 If no candidate has a majority of the vote, the top two are in a run-off on the November ballot.
+In the 2024 election, an amendment to the Florida Constitution was enacted that changes school board elections to partisan.

 The school board appointed Tim Smith as superintendent.
 Smith was sworn in on November 17, 2020, replacing Malcolm Thomas, whose term ended.
+In May 2023, the school board voted (3 to 2) to terminate Smith's contract.
+The decision was highly controversial.
+Assistant Superintendent of Human Resources, Keith Leonard, was selected to serve as the interim superintendent for the 2023-2024 school year.

+Prior to 2018 voters directly elected the superintendent; voters chose to make the superintendent chosen by the school board that year.
+In 2023 the school board rejected a proposal to make the superintendent an elected position again.